lanl-ansi/generalized-fragility-model/README.md

 [![codecov](https://codecov.io/gh/lanl-ansi/generalized-fragility-model/branch/master/graph/badge.svg)](https://codecov.io/gh/lanl-ansi/generalized-fragility-model)

-This is a new rewrite of [micot-general-fragility](https://github.com/lanl-ansi/micot-general-fragility).
+This is a rewrite of [micot-general-fragility](https://github.com/lanl-ansi/micot-general-fragility).

 The Generalized Fragility Model (GFM) is an extensible software tool that provides a framework and template for modelers to easily write customized fragility